These pages focus on activities which often take place at the end of a research project, including:

 Making your data available could raise the impact of your research and your research profile.

-Some funders will expect data with long-term value to be deposited in specific data centres to ensure that it is preserved and remains accessible for future use.
+Some funders will require data deposit in specific data repositories to ensure that it is preserved and remains accessible for future use.
 For example:

 Some work is being undertaken on defining criteria for the accreditation of repositories and what constitutes a Trustworthy repository.
 To assess whether a repository is a suitable home for your data, you should consider: